HuanLab/JPA/README.md

 folder containing no other irrelevant CSV files.
 Note: column 3 and column 4 are the retention time of the feature edges, and all three columns containing retention time information should be in seconds.
-An R code (csvconvert) is provided to help user transform the csv form MS-DIAL to the format recognizable by JPA.
+An R code (convertCSV.R) is provided to help user transform the csv form MS-DIAL to the format recognizable by JPA.
 For other types of input, user can easily tune the code to adapt to converting different formats of csv files.

 ``` r